agrc/raster/README.md

 ## How to add a new layer
 1. Add new feature class name to `scripts/RasterPallet.py` and run the pallet.
+1. Copy new features classes to local FGDB (reproject)
-2. Add new layer to `Raster.mxd`.
+1. Add new layer to `Raster.mxd`.
-3. Save and run `scripts/checkMxd.py`.
+1. Save and run `scripts/checkMxd.py`.
+1. Run pallet on server so that data is there.
-4. Republish service.
+1. Republish service.

 ## Notes
 ### Preview URL's